jruydemir/recipes/breads/arab_pita_bread.md

 =====

 * If bread isn't splitting, look for steam coming out a hole in the bread.
 Cover the hole.
 The bread might split.
 But sometimes it still doesn't.
 Can't help it.
+* Used 1/3 milk and 2/3 water and 20% whole wheat flour.
+Needed some extra water but it was GREAT.